dbsoft/dwindows/readme.txt

 Removed broken support for GTK 3.0, GTK 3.2 or later is required now.
 Deprecated DW_FCF_NOBYTEALIGN, DW_FCF_SHELLPOSITION, DW_FCF_HORZSCROLL and
    DW_FCF_VERTSCROLL flags.
+Renamed compat.c and compat.h to dwcompat.c and dwcompat.h respectively.

 Dynamic Windows Documentation is available at: